acramer02/WildSwitch/README.md

 # LOG IN
 Function - The log in page allows registered users to log in when they come to the site Usage - Allows you to log in to your account to use the site.
 Users must enter correct username and password and submit to log in.
 You will get an error if either of the following are true: you leave a text box blank or the username and password haven't been registered.
+We also increase your cash by five every time you log-in to incentivize repeated usage of the site, and allows users to continue improving.
 Testing -
 don't enter username --> Sorry.
 Must provide username. don't enter password --> Sorry.
 Must provide password. incorrect username and/or password--> Sorry.
-Invalid username and/or password correct username and password--> [redirected to homepage]
+Invalid username and/or password correct username and password--> [redirected to homepage, and cash will be five greater than before]

 note: all the following functions require log-in